OlgaGusarenko/my-portfolio/docs/tic-tac-toe.rst

 **Tic-Tac-Toe (TTT)**, aka Noughts and Crosses or Xs and Os, is a simple two-player game played on a board, which is a grid of squares.
-The object of the game is placing a predefined number of tokens in a horizontal, vertical, or diagonal row.
+The object of the game is marking a number of cells in a horizontal, vertical, or diagonal row.

 TTT belongs to the following game types: